UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

     **Note:** in Python (and therefore in Jupyter code cells) the # symbol is used to denote comments that will not be interpreted as code.

-2. Press `shift+enter` to evaluate the code cell.
+2. Press `shift+enter` (or click the play button `▶` in the notebook ribbon) to evaluate the code cell.
 Now your notebook should look like the following:

     ![jupyter-rendered](images/jupyter_run_code.png)